Forever Faster from day one

 Faster lacing on faster shoes.
-PUMA launches the game-changing PUMA Disc technology on our Trinomic running shoe.
+PUMA launches the game-changing PUMA Disc technology on a running shoe.

-At the Barcelona Olympics, Heike Drechsler (long jump), Dieter Baumann (5.000m), both German, and Great Britain’s Linford Christie (100m) all clinch Gold medals wearing PUMA spikes.
+One year later, Heike Drechsler (long jump), Dieter Baumann (5.000m) and Linford Christie (100m) all clinch Gold medals at the Olympics in Barcelona wearing PUMA DISC spikes.

 Jochen Zeitz is appointed CEO at the age of 30, becoming the youngest chairman in German history to head a public company.
 Zeitz spearheads the restructuring of PUMA, in financial difficulties at the time, and manages to turn it from a low-price brand into the premium sport-lifestyle company and one of the top three brands in the sporting goods industry it is today.

 At the Track and Field World Championships in Stuttgart, Germany’s Heike Drechsler, Jamaica’s Merlene Ottey, Linford Christie and Colin Jackson (both UK) – PUMA’s Fantastic Four – all win Gold medals.